RouxtAccess/laravel-mrmessaging/README.md

 If enable via the config, we will store the eventIDs from all sms messages sent in the cache for a configurable amount of time (defaulting to 24 hours)

 This is very useful if you just want a very simple solution to track the eventID until you get a delivery report back from Mr Messaging

-### Option 3: Custom SavedNotifications
-If you're storing your notifications to the db as well, and you have a `savedNotification` property on your notification, you can enable this feature.

-We will update your `savedNotification` model and set some fields.

->Note: This isn't a good option and is here for legacy support for some systems.
-I don't recommend using this option and even now it's only a partial solution as it doesn't correctly handle multi-part messages

 # License